Anonym027/ProxSVRGplus/README.md

     ```

 3.  **Verify Installation with the CLI Demo:**
     After installation, you can run a self-contained demo.
-This command uses a bundled version of the `a9a.txt` dataset and proves that the package is installed and working correctly.
+This command uses a bundled version of the `a9a.txt` dataset and serves as a self-contained sanity check, demonstrating that the package can be installed and executed correctly from any working directory.

     ```bash
     proxsvrgplus-demo run-demo
     ```